Jurong Bird Park: History

 On 3 January 1971, Jurong Bird Park, built at a cost of S$3.5 million, was opened to the public.

 Jurong Bird Park became a world-famous bird zoo holding specimens of magnificent bird life from around the world, including a large flock of flamingos.
-At the time of its closing in 2023 it was the world's largest bird park in terms of the number of birds, and second largest both in the number of bird species and land area (after Germany's Weltvogelpark Walsrode).
+At the time of its closing in 2023 it was the world's largest bird park in terms of the number of birds, and second largest both in the number of bird species and land area (after Germany's Walsrode World Bird Park).
 There are 5,000 birds of 400 species in Jurong Bird Park, of which 24% are of threatened species, the highest percentage in any zoo worldwide.

 In 2006, Jurong Bird Park completed a S$10 million makeover.
 As a result of the upgrade, the park got a new entrance plaza, a park-owned and managed Bongo Burgers restaurant, an ice cream parlour, a gift shop and a bird hospital.

 Potential uses for the Jurong site after the bird park's closure include residential or recreational space.
 Memorable features such as the waterfall are expected to be retained.